Enphase Slides As Tax Credit Expiry Hits Q1 Demand

 The Tax Credit Was The Whole Point

-U.S. residential solar economics are a function of subsidy.
-The federal tax credit was the hand on the scale that turned a 10-year payback into something a homeowner would actually finance.
-Enphase, whose microinverters sit on rooftops attached to those installations, said directly that U.S. demand fell after the credit ended.
-That is not a soft macro headwind or a temporary inventory adjustment.
-It is the policy floor coming out from under the unit economics.
+U.S. residential solar economics run on subsidy.
+The federal tax credit was the hand on the scale that turned a 10-year payback into something a homeowner would finance.
+Enphase, whose microinverters sit on rooftops attached to those installations, said outright that U.S. demand fell after the credit ended.
+That is not a soft patch or an inventory adjustment.
+The policy floor came out from under the unit economics.

-The TTM math reflects it: $1.47 billion in revenue, down 10.3% year over year, with gross margin holding at 30.4% and free cash flow positive but thin at $38 million.
-The print was characterized across outlets as mixed, which is generous shorthand for a top line going the wrong direction in the company's core market.
+The TTM math reflects it.
+Revenue was $1.47 billion, down 10.3% year over year.
+Gross margin held at 30.4%.
+Free cash flow was positive but thin at $38 million.
+Coverage called the print mixed — generous shorthand for a top line going the wrong direction in the company's core market.

 The AI Pivot Is Real, But It's Not Q2

 The data center power story is not vapor.
-Enphase is developing an AI transformer aimed at compressing the footprint of power conditioning gear inside hyperscale facilities, where every square foot of rack space competes with GPUs.
-That is a genuine adjacency for a company that has spent two decades miniaturizing power electronics.
-The addressable market is large and the customer urgency is real.
+Enphase is developing an AI transformer to compress the footprint of power conditioning gear inside hyperscale facilities, where every square foot of rack space competes with GPUs.
+That is a real adjacency for a company that has spent two decades miniaturizing power electronics.
+The addressable market is large.
+Customer urgency is real.

 The problem is timing.
-A new product line aimed at data center buyers is a multi-quarter qualification cycle at best, and Enphase will be selling into incumbents who have spent years entrenching themselves with the hyperscalers.
-Investors who heard "AI data center" and reached for the buy button were rewarding optionality that does not show up in the cash flow statement until 2027 at the earliest.
-The tape's after-hours reaction suggests the market separated the two stories.
+A new product line aimed at data center buyers takes a multi-quarter qualification cycle at best, and Enphase will be selling against incumbents who have spent years embedded with the hyperscalers.
+Anyone who heard "AI data center" and reached for the buy button was paying for optionality that won't hit the cash flow statement until 2027 at the earliest.
+The after-hours tape says the market separated the two stories.

 The Director Who Sold In March

-Six weeks before the Q1 print, Director Thurman J. Rodgers sold 137,250 shares at $43.61, a $5.99 million open-market disposition that stands as the largest insider transaction of the past 90 days.
-Rodgers is not anonymous money; he is a long-tenured semiconductor industry figure on the Enphase board.
-The sale clears at a price roughly 27% above where the stock changed hands after Monday's release.
+Six weeks before the Q1 print, Director Thurman J. Rodgers sold 137,250 shares at $43.61.
+The $5.99 million open-market disposition is the largest insider transaction of the past 90 days.
+Rodgers is not anonymous money.
+He is a long-tenured semiconductor industry figure on the Enphase board.
+The sale cleared at a price roughly 27% above where the stock traded after Monday's release.

-The CEO's posture was different and worth weighing fairly.
+The CEO went the other way.
 Badrinarayanan Kothandaraman bought 5,000 shares on the open market on February 5 across two tranches, paying around $51-$52 for roughly $260,000 of stock.
 That is a real personal-account purchase, not a grant.
-But the dollar asymmetry is the point: trailing 90-day insider activity nets to about $260,000 of buying against $6.04 million of selling, a roughly 23-to-1 sell-to-buy ratio in dollar terms.
-The remainder of the activity is mechanical — March 1 tax-withholding dispositions tied to vested awards from the CEO, CFO Mandy Yang and CAO Mary Erginsoy, plus January 29 grants of 33,000, 21,120 and 10,560 shares respectively.
+But the dollar asymmetry is the point.
+Trailing 90-day insider activity nets to about $260,000 of buying against $6.04 million of selling — roughly a 23-to-1 sell-to-buy ratio in dollars.
+The rest of the activity is mechanical: March 1 tax-withholding dispositions tied to vested awards from the CEO, CFO Mandy Yang and CAO Mary Erginsoy, plus January 29 grants of 33,000, 21,120 and 10,560 shares respectively.
 Those are not signals.
 The Rodgers sale is.

 What 13x Forward Earnings Is Telling You

-At $34.30, ENPH trades at 13.0x forward earnings against an analyst price target of $43.96, implying about 28% upside if consensus holds.
-The bull case is straightforward: Enphase has beaten EPS in each of the three prior reported quarters ($0.68 vs. $0.72 was the only "miss," with $0.69 vs. $0.62 and $0.90 vs. $0.66 cleanly above), gross margins remain north of 30%, and free cash flow is positive.
-The forward multiple already prices in a degraded U.S. residential business.
+At $34.30, ENPH trades at 13.0x forward earnings against an analyst price target of $43.96.
+That implies about 28% room to the target if consensus holds.
+The bull case is straightforward.
+Enphase has beaten EPS in each of the three prior reported quarters ($0.68 vs. $0.72 was the only "miss," with $0.69 vs. $0.62 and $0.90 vs. $0.66 cleanly above).
+Gross margins stay north of 30%.
+Free cash flow is positive.
+The forward multiple already discounts a degraded U.S. residential business.

-The bear read is that consensus has not yet absorbed what "tax credit gone" actually means for a 2026 revenue run-rate, and the AI transformer revenue is not close enough to plug the gap.
+The bear read: consensus has not absorbed what "tax credit gone" means for the 2026 revenue run-rate, and the AI transformer is too far out to plug the gap.
 A 13x multiple on numbers that may still be coming down is not the bargain it looks like.

 What To Watch

 The next checkpoints are concrete.
-The 2026 annual meeting follows the April 1 DEF 14A filing, which is when shareholders get a formal venue to press management on the demand cliff and the data center timeline.
+The 2026 annual meeting follows the April 1 DEF 14A filing — the formal venue for shareholders to press management on the demand cliff and the data center timeline.
 Q2 results will show whether the post-credit demand drop was a one-quarter air pocket or a structural reset.
-And insider Form 4s in the next 60 days will reveal whether the CEO's February buys were a leading indicator or an outlier — and whether other directors follow Rodgers out the door or step in to support the stock.
+Insider Form 4s in the next 60 days will reveal whether the CEO's February buys were a leading indicator or an outlier, and whether other directors follow Rodgers out the door or step in to support the stock.

 The grounded take is cautious.
-Demand weakness from the credit expiry coincides with a declining TTM top line, a mixed Q1 print, and trailing-90-day net insider selling led by a $6 million director sale at materially higher prices.
-The AI data center pivot is interesting but unproven, and the CEO's small February purchases are a partial offset rather than an answer.
-At 13x forward earnings the stock is not expensive, but cheap stocks with shrinking core markets have a way of staying cheap until the new market actually shows up in revenue.
+Demand fell after the credit expired.
+The TTM top line is shrinking.
+The Q1 print was mixed.
+Trailing-90-day net insider activity is selling, led by a $6 million director sale at materially higher prices.
+The AI data center pivot is interesting but unproven.
+The CEO's small February purchases are a partial offset, not an answer.
+At 13x forward earnings the stock is not expensive — but cheap stocks with shrinking core markets stay cheap until the new market shows up in revenue.

 Run the free Enphase Energy, Inc. deep-dive →